 Fireweed is very hardy, just like us Yukoners!
 It produces fluffy umbrella-like seeds that will travel long distances on the wind plus it spreads with an aggressive root system.
 We see it in the ditches, on the hills and we have pulled it out of our gardens as it threatens to take over our lettuce and carrots and peas….
 Or even our lawns!

 The delicate flavour of fireweed jelly is a Yukon gourmet treat.
-Local Chef MIche Genest describes amazing summer appetizers with fireweed in her must have Northern Cookbook called The Boreal Gourmet.
+Local Chef Miche Genest describes amazing summer appetizers with fireweed in her must have Northern Cookbook called The Boreal Gourmet.
 Yukon Herbalist Bev Gray makes creams from it because of its anti- inflammatory properties.
 She is author of the best-selling book Boreal Herbal.
-Our First Nations use fireweed for burns and drink it as tea to help with stomach or breathing issues.
+Yukon First Nations use fireweed for burns and drink it as tea to help with stomach or breathing issues.